 The Department of Justice (DOJ) plays a significant role in law enforcement and public safety on reservations and Indian trust lands, working in collaboration with the Bureau of Indian Affairs and tribal judicial systems.
-DOJ has made efforts in recent years to curb the growing crime and victimization rates in Native communities, mainly through grant programs and technical assistance.
+60 DOJ has made efforts in recent years to curb the growing crime and victimization rates in Native communities, mainly through grant programs and technical assistance.
 Many of the department's Native programs are disbursed through the Office of Justice Programs (OJP).
 In addition, the agency has established an Office of Tribal Justice to coordinate efforts within the agency and foster communication with tribes.

 DOJ has initiated many badly needed programs, several of which remain underfunded or completely without funding.
 Between 1998 and 2003, the department's budget authority increased 23.3 percent and its discretionary budget increased 5.4 percent.
 During that same period, its funding for Native American programs increased 86.7 percent.
 Despite this increase, however, funding for Native American programs remained roughly 1 percent of the agency's total budget.
-This can be explained by the fact that the budget for Indian programs is so small to begin with that even substantial in-
+This can be explained by the fact that the budget for Indian programs is so small to begin with that even substantial increases have not changed its proportion to the overall budget.
+OJP funding for Native American programs more than doubled between 1998 and 1999, but it too has not changed proportionate to OJP's entire budget authority.

-58 See chapter 4 for a discussion on HUD programs.
+58 See chap.
+4 for a discussion on HUD programs.